 7 Springfield special area levy charged to residents for a portion of operating and capital costs associated with streetlights and sidewalks in the village.
 Also includes charges to Avon residents for streetlights.
-Springfield's special area levy was reduced in 2024 through Council deliberations.
+Special area levy recommended to be eliminated to 2024.
+Associated costs to be funded through general tax base, if approved by Council.

 8-9 Transfer to reserves for future infrastructure replacement of streetlights and sidewalks is tied to special area levy.
+Future infrastructure replacements to be funded through Capital Reserve, funded through property taxes, as opposed to through special area levy funding moving forward.